1998 United States Senate election in New Hampshire

 The 1998 United States Senate election in New Hampshire took place on November 3, 1998.
 Incumbent Republican Senator Judd Gregg ran for re-election.
 He won the Republican primary in a landslide over challenger Phil Weber, a State Representative, and faced the Democratic nominee, Belmont Selectman George Condodemetraky, in the general election.
-Gregg ultimately defeated Condodemetraky by a wide margin, winning his second term with 68 percent of the vote and winning every county, despite incumbent Democratic Governor Jeanne Shaheen concurrently winning re-election with more than 66% of the vote and every county as well.
+Gregg ultimately defeated Condodemetraky by a wide margin, winning his second term with 68% of the vote and winning every county, despite incumbent Democratic Governor Jeanne Shaheen concurrently winning re-election with more than 66% of the vote and every county as well.